-A third study prospectively followed 958 outpatients of an urban hospital for 2 years (D. W. Baker et al., 1998).
-Patients with inadequate TOFHLA literacy (35% of the sample) were twice as likely (31.5%) to be admitted to the hospital at least once during the 2 years as were patients with adequate literacy (14.9%).
-Their relative risk was 1.69 even after demographics, self-reported health, economic indicators, and health insurance coverage were controlled.
+A third study prospectively followed 958 outpatients of an urban hospital for two years (Baker et al., 1998).
+Patients with "inadequate" TOFHLA literacy (35% of the sample) were twice as likely (31.5%) to be admitted to the hospital at least once during the two years as were patients with "adequate" literacy (14.9%).
+Their relative risk was 1.69 even after controlling for demographics, self-reported health, economic indicators, and health insurance coverage.
 Education had a weaker relation to hospitalization (adjusted OR of 1.27).
-Among patients who had been hospitalized in the year preceding the study, the relative risk of hospitalization during the 2 years for patients with inadequate literacy was yet higher (3.15).
+Among patients who had been hospitalized in the year preceding the study, the relative risk of hospitalization during the two years for patients with inadequate literacy was yet higher (3.15).

-Finally, a study of three urban hospital outpatient populations found that inadequate TOFHLA literacy was more strongly related to self-ratings of poor health (ORs of 1.89, 2.23, 2.55 in the three samples) than was education (ORs of 1.47, 1.53, and 2.13; D. W. Baker, Parker, Williams, Clark, & Nurss, 1997).
-Literacy appeared to be the active ingredient in education, because education no longer correlated with self-rated health after literacy was controlled.
-After age, gender, race, and socioeconomic markers were controlled, relative risk owing to low literacy was still in the moderately strong range-1.72, 2.19, and 2.12.
-Moreover, the relationship between literacy and self-reported poor health was not related to insurance status or self-reported difficulty in paying for medical care, getting time off from work, or obtaining child care (D. W. Baker et al., 1997, p.
+Finally, a study of three urban hospital out-patient populations found that inadequate TOFHLA literacy was more strongly related to self-ratings of poor health (ORs of 1.89, 2.23, 2.55 in the three samples) than was education (ORs of 1.47, 1.53, and 2.13; Baker, Parker, Williams, Clark, & Nurss, 1997).
+Literacy appeared to be the active ingredient in education because education no longer correlated with self-rated health after controlling for literacy.
+After controlling for age, gender, race, and socioeconomic markers, relative risk owing to low literacy was still in the "moderately strong" range-1.72, 2.19, and 2.12.
+Moreover, the relationship between literacy and self-reported poor health was not related to insurance status or self-reported difficulty in paying for medical care, getting time off from work, or obtaining child care (Baker et al., 1997, p.
 1029).

 Health self-management is inherently complex and thus puts a premium on the ability to learn, reason, and solve problems.
-As noted, health literacy researchers suggest that literacy is a highly general "learning ability"-an "ability to acquire new information and complete complex cognitive tasks"-and that "limited problem-solving abilities" make low-literacy patients "less likely to change behavior on the basis of new information" (D. W. Baker et al., 1998, pp. 796-797).
+As noted, health literacy researchers suggest that literacy is a highly general "learning ability"-an "ability to acquire new information and complete complex cognitive tasks"-and that "limited problem-solving abilities" make low-literacy patients "less likely to change behavior on the basis of new information" (Baker et al., 1998, pp. 796-797).